 The Department of Women and Gender Studies offers an undergraduate certificate in global gender and sexuality studies.
 The ever-increasing movement of people, commodities, politics and culture that define "globalization" affects all of us in different ways.

-The certificate in global gender and sexuality studies provides students with an opportunity to study how individuals and groups from diverse gender, racial, ethnic, national, class and sexual backgrounds live in and engage with the world and how processes of global change shape gender relations locally, nationally and internationally.
-The certificate is designed for students who wish to understand, analyze and respond to these dramatic global transformations and their impact on women and gender relations, complementing students' majors and interests and preparing them for graduate studies and employment.
+The certificate in global gender and sexuality studies provides students with an opportunity to study how individuals and groups from diverse gender, racial, ethnic, national, class and sexual backgrounds engage with the world and how processes of global change shape gender relations locally, nationally and internationally.
+The certificate is designed for students who wish to understand, analyze and respond to these dramatic global transformations and their impact on women and gender relations.
+The certificate complements students' majors and interests and prepares them for graduate studies and employment.

 This interdisciplinary undergraduate certificate program takes advantage of the research strengths of the department's core and associate faculty and enhances the experience of undergraduate students in any major, including international affairs, political science, history, ethnic studies, geography, English, anthropology, sociology, integrative physiology, environmental studies and many others.
 Career specialization in international gender and sexuality has grown in both the private and public sectors, including fields such as international development, finance, public health, public policy and education.